Magnolia High School (West Virginia)

 Magnolia High School is a public high school in New Martinsville, West Virginia, United States.
-It is one of four high schools in the Wetzel County School District.
+It is one of two high schools in the Wetzel County School District.
 Athletic teams compete as the Magnolia Blue Eagles in the West Virginia Secondary School Activities Commission as a member of the Ohio Valley Athletic Conference.

 History

 Mascot

 Magnolia's sports teams are now known as the "Blue Eagles".
 However, prior to 1933, the teams were known as the Blue Blizzard.
 The school changed the mascot to the Blue Eagles, the symbol of Franklin Roosevelt's National Recovery Act.

 Facility

 The current building is the fifth incarnation of the school, having been built in 1987–1988 and opened for use in the 1988–89 school year.
 The building is built on the site of the fourth building, which was built in 1923 to house a rapidly growing student population.
 That building was razed after the completion of the new school; currently, the auditorium and music departments sit on that site.
 A portion of that building still stands, as it was part of a 1960 addition to the school.
 The former shop and vocational rooms have been renovated and house home economics, art, driver education, and health/wellness classrooms.